The Illustrated Wee Free Men

 What can I say about Granny Aching?
 Well, other than what the story reveals, of course?
 Almost all the matronly women authority figures in Pratchett's books are awesome, some more authoritarian while others rather quietly compelling.
 Granny Weatherwax is an all-time favorite of mine, but close on her heels is Nanny Ogg, and now the no-longer-with-us Granny Aching, Tiffany's grandma.

 All's well that ends well.
-It is indeed something when one finishes the book but the books is not finished with one.
+It is indeed something when one finishes the book but the book is not finished with one.
 I caught myself going back to it, flipping to favorite pages and relishing the experience.
 Of course, I do that with all of Pratchett's books.

 Although it is a suggested Young Adult novel, the book is a wonderful read for older readers.
 This is another of Pratchett's books that I would love to have on my bookshelf to pass on to my kids when they are ready for it.